Lee Woodard and Sons Building

-The Lee Woodard and Sons Building is a former factory building located at 306 South Elm Street in Owosso, Michigan.
+The Lee Woodard and Sons Building is a former factory building located at 306 South Elm Street in Owosso, Michigan, USA.
 It was listed on the National Register of Historic Places in 1980.
 It is now Woodard Station Lofts.

 History

 By 1900, Lyman Woodard's Furniture and Casket Company had grown large enough to warrant constructing an additional building.
-Woodard built a large four story brick factory building directly adjacent to his existing plant, and began equipping it.
+Woodard built a large four story brick factory building directly adjacent to his existing plant and began equipping it.
 Unfortunately, demand for finished wood products began to decline.
 In 1904, Lyman Woodard died, causing a crisis at the firm.
-However, Woodard's son, Lee, stepped in to restore the company's health.
-When woodworking products failed to revive the company, Woodard turned to metal furniture, and converted the factory's equipment.
-By the mid-1920s, Woodard was again prominent in the furniture-making business, and began constructing an addition to the factory.
+His son, Lee, stepped in to restore the company's health.
+When woodworking products failed to revive the company, Woodard turned to metal furniture and converted the factory's equipment.
+By the mid-1920s, Woodard was again prominent in the furniture-making business and began constructing an addition to the factory.

-However, the Great Depression took its toll, and by 1942 the Woodard Furniture Company had liquidated its assets.
+The Great Depression took its toll and, by 1942, the Woodard Furniture Company had liquidated its assets.
 In 1942, Lee Woodard converted the factory to make components for the war effort.
 After the war, he resumed furniture production, concentrating on metal furniture.
-Production continued for the next few decades, and in 1995, the company moved its factory and offices into a new building.
-Later the original 1900 building was converted into loft housing, containing commercial space and residential lofts.
+Production continued for the next few decades and, in 1995, the company moved its factory and offices into a new building.
+Later, the original 1900 building was converted into loft housing, containing commercial space and residential lofts.